Nocheto Help (3.X.X)

 goto <move>, g

-go to <move>, where move is move number
+go to <move>, where <move> is a move number

 Properties Commands: (properties)